akkartik/mu/tutorial/index.md

 ## Task 14: streams and scanning input from the keyboard

-Check out the idiomatic way for processing text from the keyboard:
+Here's a skeleton of a program for processing text typed in at a keyboard:

 ```
 fn main screen: (addr screen), keyboard: (addr keyboard) {